spm/spm-docs/docs/tutorials/MEEG/multimodal/fmri.md

   "Dependency" of the "Deformation Field Subj-$>$MNI" (from the prior segmentation module).
-For the "Images to Write", select a "Dependency" of the "Coreg: Estimate: Coregistered Images" (which will be all the coregistered EPI images) and "Segment: Bias Corr Images" (which will be the bias-corrected structural image).
+For the "Images to Write", select a "Dependency" of the "Coreg: Estimate: Coregistered Images" (which will be all the coregistered EPI images) and "Segment: INU corrected" (which will be the intensity nonuniformity corrected structural image).
 Also, change the "Voxel sizes" to \[3 3 3\], to save diskspace.

 - Add a <span class="smallcaps">Spatial: Smooth</span> module, and for